Leviathan (Westerfeld novel): Plot

-Thanks to the diplomacy of Dr. Barlow and a bright idea from Alek, the two groups decide to combine their technologies and leave together as one group.
-Alek also admits his true origins to Deryn/Dylan and Dr. Barlow when he realizes he let a few too many things slip.
+The two groups decide to combine their technologies and leave together.
+Alek also admits his true origins to Deryn and Dr. Barlow when he realizes he let a few too many things slip.
 The Austrians dismantle the Stormwalker and use its engines to replace those lost by the Leviathan.
-The Austrian engines prove to be much more powerful than its previous ones, propelling them quickly away from danger and Herkules, a deadly Clanker ship.
+The Clanker engines prove to be much more powerful than their previous ones, propelling them quickly away from danger.

 In the aftermath, Dr. Barlow reveals information about a fabricated ship in England that was sold to the Ottoman Empire but then taken back by Winston Churchill despite being paid in full, thus creating tension between the British and the Ottomans.
-The novel closes with the Leviathan continuing its flight towards Constantinople with Alek watching the mysterious eggs that will hatch into some unknown fabricated species.
+The novel closes with the Leviathan continuing its flight towards Constantinople, with Alek watching the mysterious eggs that will hatch into some unknown fabricated species.

 Development

-The idea of incorporating illustrations into the Leviathan Trilogy began back in 2007 when author Westerfeld discovered illustrations for the Japanese translation of his earlier work Uglies, to which he had shared them on his blog.
+The idea of incorporating illustrations into the Leviathan Trilogy began back in 2007 when author Westerfeld discovered illustrations for the Japanese translation of his earlier work Uglies, which he had shared on his blog.
 He was met with feedback from English-speaking fans who complained of how their novels were lacking in such features; until one reader pointed out how they are a norm in Japanese novels, particularly light novels.
-Further research by Westerfeld also found it to be a commonality in old Western novels prior to the invention of the camera.
+Further research by Westerfeld also found it to be a commonality in old Western novels before the invention of the camera.
 Inspiration also came from adventure novels that were around during the World War I era, which became one basis of research for the series' settings.

+Anime adaptation

+In June 2024, Netflix announced an anime series based on the novels.
+Produced by Qubic Pictures with animation production by Orange, the series was released globally on July 10, 2025.

 Reception

-Leviathan received a starred review from Kirkus Reviews, and was compared to works by Hayao Miyazaki, Kenneth Oppel and Naomi Novik, but promised that the novel could "stand—or fly—on its own."
-It also gained a starred review from School Library Journal, who said it was "Full of nonstop action" and that "This steampunk adventure is sure to become a classic."
+Leviathan received a starred review from Kirkus Reviews and was compared to works by Hayao Miyazaki, Kenneth Oppel and Naomi Novik.
+Even such, Kirkus Reviews stated that the novel could "stand—or fly—on its own."
+It also gained a starred review from School Library Journal, who said it was "full of nonstop action" and that "this steampunk adventure is sure to become a classic."
 The ALSC selected it as a 2010 Notable Children's Book and the YALSA listed it on their 2010 Best Books for Young Adults.
 In addition, Leviathan won the 2009 Aurealis Award for Best Young Adult Novel.